-Over-Enrolled, Virginia Tech Offers Some Incoming Students Alternate Options
+Over-Enrolled, Virginia Tech Offers Some New Students Financial Incentives To Wait

 Emmanuel Mahgerefteh has wanted to attend Virginia Tech for as long as he can remember.

-When he was accepted after applying early to the Engineering school, he was thrilled.
+When he was accepted after applying early to the engineering school, he was thrilled.
 So were his parents.
 But an email he received two weeks ago has led him and his family to re-evaluate his plans for next fall.

 Last month, Virginia Tech offered about 1,500 incoming in-state freshmen financial incentives to delay enrollment after the school over-enrolled by more than a thousand students.
 Nearly 8,000 students accepted offers from an admission cycle of over 30,000 applicants.